ol-berry01/owb-html-boilerplate/README.md

 ## Installation Instructions

 1. Ensure npm and node are installed globally on your machine
+2. add project images to `inc/img`
-2. run `npm i` to install all dependencies
+3. run `npm i` to install all dependencies
-3. run `npm run start` to produce dist and index.html
+4. run `npm run start` to produce dist and index.html